Janders1800/3D-Platformer/README.md

 ## Controls
 Move the character:
+* WASD or Left Joystick

+Move the camera:
-* WASD or Right Joystick
+* Mouse or Right Joystick

 Jump:
 * Space or A Button (xBox)